|Rollsigns from Hamilton, ON

 to the Hydro Electric Power Commission of Ontario.
 From 1944 to 1956, the Hamilton Street Railway

-was a subsidiary of Canada Coach Lines. in 1956, the company reorganized and inversly, Canada Coach
+was a subsidiary of Canada Coach Lines.
+In 1956, the company reorganized and inversely, Canada Coach

 became a subsidiary of the HSR.
 In 1960, both the HSR and CCL were acquired by the City of Hamilton.